gohai/vc4-buildbot/README.md

 To see why the X server unexpectedly crashes, run `startx` as root (`sudo startx -- /usr/local/bin/Xorg`).
 This will produce a file named `core` in the current directory after a crash.

-Fire up the debugger with `gdb /usr/local/bin/Xorg core`.
+Fire up the debugger with `sudo gdb /usr/local/bin/Xorg core`.
 The GDB command `where` shows the location of the crash, while `info frame` lists the captured variables, arguments and registers in the current frame.